 top of page

-Philosophy and Mathematics of Situated Agency brings together world-leading thinkers in the fields of cognitive science, philosophy of mind, mathematics of cognition, and robotics.
-Recent advances in computational neuroscience, enactivist cognition and artificial intelligence enable - and also necessitate - profoundly new ways of thinking of perception and cognitive agents within their environment.
-This conference focuses on the embeddedness of the mind, shedding light on the role of context and the structure of affording situations.
-It offers a platform for profound conversation about these and related themes, across traditional disciplinary boundaries.
+Philosophy and Mathematics of Situated Agency (PaMoSA 2023) brings together world-leading researchers in cognitive science, philosophy of mind, mathematics of cognition, and robotics.
+Recent advances in computational neuroscience, enactivist cognition and artificial intelligence enable - and also necessitate - new ways of thinking of perception and cognitive agents within their environment.
+This conference focuses on the embeddedness of the mind, exploring the role of context and the structure of affording situations.
+It offers a platform for conversation around these themes, across traditional disciplinary boundaries.

 Confirmed Keynote Speakers